-If you are doing RA, you need to have the Amazon Seller app downloaded on your phone and you need to have that phone fully charged.
+If you are doing retail arbitrage, you need to have the Amazon Seller app downloaded on your phone and you need to have that phone fully charged.
 Then you head to your local store and start scanning.
 I recommend using ScoutIQ, but you can also get by with the free Amazon Seller app (once you get some experience under your belt, consider upgrading).

 When it comes to scanning, I always like to start with the clearance aisles as they have the best opportunity for great deals.
 I look for products that have a heavy clearance discount and give them a scan.

 The information pops up on the app and I do some quick math to see if it is a profitable product to purchase.
 If it is, it goes in the cart.
 If not, I move on to the next item.